 Paul McGinley is a professional golfer who has won four events on the European tour.

 Born in Dublin, Paul originally played Gaelic football until he broke his kneecap at the age of 18, ending his footballing career but turning his focus to golf.
-After entering amateur championships, Paul was selected for the 1991 Britain and Ireland Walker Cup team, and turned professional in late 1991, joining the European Tour a year later in 1992, aged 25.
+After entering amateur championships, Paul was selected for the 1991 Britain and Ireland Walker Cup team, and turned professional in late 1991, joining a year later in 1992, aged 25.

 In 1996, McGinley won his first title on the European Tour at the 1996 Hohe Brucke Open, and in 1997 he won the World Cup of Golf for Ireland with Padraig Harrington.
 He has also been on winning teams for the Seve Trophy, World Cup and the Royal Trophy, and in 2009 and 2011 led the Britain and Ireland team to victory as captain in the Vivendi Trophy.